jazzband/django-payments/docs/backends.rst

 .. hint::

-  Check with the integrator to see if they suppoer capture/refund
+  Check with the integrator to see if they support capture/refund

 Implement the mandatory methods specific to your payment provider.
 Here are the mandatory methods used by Django Payments: